Bachelor of Communication – Journalism

 Journalism students are encouraged to participate in the first work term during the spring semester following the third year of studies, but may choose to wait until later in the program.
 Students are encouraged to complete two non-credit work terms in the communications field during their program but, for graduation purposes, must complete one work term.

 - Both COMM 4790 and each work term are non-credit courses and have fees attached to them.
-Please consult the 2017/18 Fee Schedule for more information.
+Please consult the 2018/19 Tuition and Fee Schedules for more information.

 - You will be responsible for your own transportation to and from the work site.